devnepal2025/devnepal.org/_posts/2021-07-24-second-monthly-meetup-event-report.md

 ## Event Day

 The event started at its specified time from 4 pm onwards and officially ended at 6:30 pm.
-There were around 60 participants which included the members of TECH Setu, mentors, and speakers.
+There were around 60 participants which included the members of Developers Association of Nepal, mentors, and speakers.
 It was moderated by Miss.
 Bidya Thapa and Samrat Pudasaini.
 They welcomed and gave a brief introduction of the organization and its initiative.
 Along with a meeting with the Zoom app, the event was being live-streamed through our official YouTube channel.

 ### First Speaker as Industry Speaker